Bolinus brandaris: Human use

-This species, like many other species in the family Muricidae, can produce a secretion which is milky and without color when fresh but turns into a powerful and lasting dye when exposed to the air.
-This was the mollusc species used by the ancients to produce Tyrian purple fabric dye.
+This species, like many other species in the family Muricidae, can produce a secretion which is milky and without colour when fresh, but turns into a powerful and lasting dye when exposed to the air.
+This was the mollusc species used by the ancients to produce the Tyrian purple fabric dye.

-Sea snails of the species Banded dye-murex Hexaplex trunculus were also used to produce a purple-blue or indigo dye.
-In both cases, the mollusks secrete the dye in the mucus of their hypobranchial glands.
+Sea snails of the species banded dye-murex Hexaplex trunculus were also used to produce a purple-blue or indigo dye.
+In both cases, the molluscs secrete the dye in the mucus of their hypobranchial glands.

 In Spain, and more specifically on the Mediterranean coast and the Gulf of Cádiz, they are called cañaílla, and are appreciated as food.

 It is a cannibalistic species; evidence suggests that intensive breeding by the ancient Minoans resulted in pierced shells, perhaps by other snails, due to the population density in breeding tanks.

 Biology

 Shell

-The size of the adult shell of Bolinus brandaris can reach about 60 to 90 mm.
+The size of the adult shell of Bolinus brandaris can reach about 6 to 9 cm.
 The shell is usually golden brown with a very long siphonal canal and a rounded body whorl with a low spire.
 There is a row of spines that corresponds to the end of each growth stage.